vterdunov/janna-rb/README.md

 # Janna
+Janna is a little REST API interface for VMware.
-This application will deploy your VM on VMware from OVA file or Template.
-Janna will sent you slack notification when your Virtual machine will be ready.
+Janna can deploy your VM from OVA file or Template and send notification into Slack when your Virtual machine will be ready.
+Also Janna can destroy VMs, show information about VMs or change their power state.

 ### Configuration
 See [.env](https://github.com/vterdunov/janna/blob/master/.env.example) file.